 The potential for another swine-origin IAV pandemic is reinforced by relatively frequent swine-to-human transmission events.
 Between February 2020 and September 2021, 38 zoonotic cases of swine IAV H1 and H3 viruses (referred to as “variants”) were reported to the World Health Organization (WHO) (WHO, 2020, 2021a, 2021b).
 Seven of these cases occurred in Europe and were caused by diverse H1 viruses of H1N1 and H1N2 subtypes, of different lineages and genome constellations, representing the complexity of currently circulating IAV in pigs in Europe.
 These zoonotic spillovers were predominantly caused by the Eurasian avian 1C lineage.
-Two H1N1 1C.2.1 clade viruses were reported in humans inNetherlands (Parys et al., 2021) and Germany (Heider et al., 2024) respectively and one H1N2 1C.2.4 clade virus was reported in France.
+Two H1N1 1C.2.1 clade viruses were reported in humans in the Netherlands (Parys et al., 2021) and Germany (Heider et al., 2024) respectively and one H1N2 1C.2.4 clade virus was reported in France (Simon et al., 2022).
 In 2021 there was also a report of a variant virus from the H1N1 1A.3.3.2 clade in Denmark (Andersen et al., 2022) and finally of a subtyped, but unknown clade, of H1N1 virus detected in Austria.